[KubeCon Day 3] ArgoCon 2024 Participation Report

 Space Age GitOps: Lifting off with Argo Promotions (Live Demo!) - Michael Crenshaw & Zach Aller, Intuit

-This was a talk about inter-environment promotion using ArgoCD.
-CyberAgent does not have any complicated cases, so I only understood about half of the content, but I found it very interesting that PRs can be created, approved, and promoted between environments on the ArgoCD UI.
+This talk was about cross-environment promotion using ArgoCD.
+CyberAgent doesn't have any complicated examples like this, so I only understood about half of the content, but I found it very interesting that PRs can be created, approved, and promoted between environments all within the ArgoCD UI.

 The relevant repository is here.